 Eligibility Criteria for the Applicants:

-To be eligible for the grant of a Student visa (Subclass 500) are:
+For the grant of a Student visa (Subclass 500) –

 - Satisfying the Genuine Temporary Entrant(GTE) requirement: